Razorfish & Rumble in NYC (Part 2)

-2018-02-02: After a somewhat tumultuous start to our New York City journey, Alex and I started Friday with optimism in our hearts and winter jackets over our shoulders.
+2018-02-02: After a somewhat tumultuous start to our New York City journey, we started Friday with optimism in our hearts and winter jackets over our shoulders.
 It was cold here in New York City in February.
 I had forgotten what real cold felt like after living in Los Angeles for a couple years.
+(Alex was okay.)

 In truth it wasn’t even that cold, it was about 30-40 degrees Fahrenheit, which wasn’t really that bad.
 When I called my parents in Wisconsin during this trip they reported it barely even got above 0 degrees, so what did we have to complain about?